LP

 Why Data Disaggregation Matters

 This aggregation creates a statistical illusion.
-The “Asian” category, buoyed by high-income East Asian and South Asian populations, masks severe disparities: a gambling addiction rate 4.8× the national average, linguistic isolation at 34.8% (vs. 4.5% statewide), and 45.3% of elders with no formal schooling.
+The “Asian” category, buoyed by high-income East Asian and South Asian populations, masks severe disparities.
+In Minnesota — the deepest community-partnered dataset in this portal — disaggregated research shows a gambling addiction rate 4.8× the state average, linguistic isolation at 34.8% (vs. 4.5% statewide), and 45.3% of elders with no formal schooling.
+We expect comparable hidden disparities in every state hosting a Lao community.

 Methodology & Rigor